RoverIsADog/gradetracklite/server/README.md

 ### Response

 The server checks if the JWT token is valid.
 Then, it checks if it does contain the 'uuid' parameter in its payload.
-It then extracts the user's UUID and checks if the UUID exists in the database and if the semester belongs to the user, and gets all courses from that semester.
+It then extracts the user's UUID and checks if the UUID exists in the database, and if the semester belongs to the user (matching foreign key).
+Finally, it gets all courses from that semester.
 It then sends a response with the following content:

 - error